La Caravana Escuela

 Strengthen the Workshops

-Strengthen and re-equip Rural Forging Workshops (TRF) to increase the production of tools for our commercial program.
+Strengthen and re-equip the Rural Smithies (RS) to increase the production of tools for our commercial program.

 Innovation in Design